Division of Academic Affairs

 The Office of Academic Affairs is central to the success of these programs, promoting high academic standards for faculty and students, and administering the resources, policies, and plans that sustain them.
 Academic Affairs encompasses all of the academic components of what is now a comprehensive, diverse, and growing state University.

-The Provost and Senior Vice President for Academic Affairs, who reports directly to the University President, is responsible for over-all academic operations and office functions.
-The Deans, the Associate and Assistant Vice Presidents, and a senior administrative director report directly to the Senior Vice President.
-You can read more about the personnel of the Office of Academic Affairs and their activities on the “Meet the Staff” page of this site.
+The Provost and Senior Vice President for Academic Affairs, who reports directly to the University President, is responsible for overall academic operations and office functions.
+The Deans, the Associate Provosts, the Associate and Assistant Vice Presidents report directly to the Senior Vice President.
+You can read more about the personnel of the Office of Academic Affairs on the “Meet the Staff” page of this site.